hanzoai/commerce/README.md

 A number of entities (and, therefore, URL paths that get called) are aggressively cached via Cloudflare and are only invalidated when the entities change.
 All publically accessible records which are global to an Organization should be cached.
 Customer-unique records are not accessed enough to make caching valuable.
 These entities/paths are:

-- Product (api.hanzo.io/product/* )
+- Product `api.hanzo.io/product`
-- Bundle (api.hanzo.io/bundle/* )
+- Bundle `api.hanzo.io/bundle`
-- Variant (api.hanzo.io/variant/* )
+- Variant `api.hanzo.io/variant`
-- Coupon (api.hanzo.io/coupon/* )
+- Coupon `api.hanzo.io/coupon`

-- Store (api.hanzo.io/store/* )
-- Product/Bundle/Variant sub-headings for Store (api.hanzo.io/store/*/product/*
+- Store `api.hanzo.io/store`
-  api.hanzo.io/store/*/bundle/* api.hanzo.io/store/*variant/* )

-- Form JS snippets (api.hanzo.io/form/*/js )
+- Form JS snippets `api.hanzo.io/form/*/js`
-- Organization JS snippets (api.hanzo.io/organization/*/a/js
+- Organization JS snippets `api.hanzo.io/organization/*/js`
-  api.hanzo.io/organization/*/n/js )

-In the future, we should only cache one specific path - cdn.hanzo.io, for example - and allow caching to be circumvented by directly hitting api.hanzo.io.
+In the future, we should only cache one specific path - `cdn.hanzo.io`, for example - and allow caching to be circumvented by directly hitting `api.hanzo.io`.
 This is dependent upon us being able to charge users directly for API calls, however, so it is still a little bit off in terms of engineering.